Grupo Bimbo: 2011–present

-In this decade, Grupo Bimbo consolidated itself as the largest bakery company in the world by acquiring Sara Lee North American Fresh Bakery in the United States; Fargo in Argentina; and Bimbo Iberia in Spain and Portugal, in 2011.
-A year later, the company completed its most important conversion to renewable energy with the inauguration of the Piedra Larga wind farm (in Oaxaca, Mexico), which supplies several of Grupo Bimbo's facilities, as well as its electric vehicles fleet with "green" energy.
+In this decade, Grupo Bimbo consolidated itself as the largest bakery company in the world by acquiring Sara Lee North American Fresh Bakery in the United States; Fargo in Argentina; Dulces Vero in Mexico; and Bimbo Iberia in Spain and Portugal, in 2011.
+A year later, the company completed its most important conversion to renewable energy with the inauguration of the Piedra Larga wind farm (in the city of Oaxaca), which supplies several of Grupo Bimbo's facilities, as well as its electric vehicles fleet with "green" energy.

 In the following years, Grupo Bimbo acquired several companies to boost its global growth strategy, some of the most prominent were: in 2014, Canada Bread (Canada) and Supan (Ecuador); in 2015, Vachon (Canada); and, in 2016, Panettiere (Colombia), General Mills (Argentina) and Panrico S.A.U.
 (Spain and Portugal).

 In 2017, the company began operations in Africa and continued its growth in the continent, with the acquisition of Groupe Adghal in Morocco; East Balt, one of the most important foodservice companies in China, France, Italy, Morocco, Russia, South Africa, South Korea, Switzerland, Turkey, Ukraine, and the United States; and by purchasing 65% of the Ready India Private Limited's (Ready Roti) shares.
 This year, Grupo Bimbo added to its portfolio brands like Bays English Muffins (United States) and Stonemill Bakehouse (Canada).

 In 2018, the company continued its expansion and completed the purchase of Nutra Bien brands in Chile and El Paisa in Colombia, in order to grow in South America; Grupo Mankattan, a leader in the baking industry in China, thriving its growth in the fast-food channel in that country.
 That same year, Grupo Bimbo joined the RE100 initiative, committing to being 100% renewable, energy-wise, by 2025.
 It also became the first Mexican company to issue Clean Energy Certificates for Distributed Generation.

 In 2019, it kept promoting some of its corporate social responsibility initiatives like the Good Neighbor program, Reforestamos México (Reforestation), and Limpiemos México (Clean-up).
 Among these campaigns, Without Leaving a Trace stood out, with which Grupo Bimbo committed that 100% of its packaging will be recyclable, biodegradable, and/or compostable by 2025.

 In February 2020, Grupo Bimbo expanded its operations and arrived in Kazakhstan, through Bimbo QSR (Quick Service Restaurants), a strategic association agreement was signed with Food Town, the exclusive supplier of buns and McDonald's franchisee in that country.
 With this agreement, the company expanded its presence to 33 countries.

 In May 2022, Grupo Bimbo agreed to sell its confectionery business, Ricolino, to the Chicago-headquartered food processing company, Mondelēz International for approximately US$1.3 billion.
-The sale was completed on November of that same year.
+The sale was completed in November of that same year.

 In October 2022 the Manchester-based bakery St Pierre was taken over by Grupo Bimbo, in a deal worth more than £300m.

 In April 2024, Rafael Pamias was appointed as CEO.
 Daniel Servitje remains as Chairman of the Board of Directors.